afkatja/afkatja.github.io/_pages/index.md

 I am extremely interested in projects that have impact via social change and that help make the world a better place.

-Ideally, I would love to combine the various skills I possess (language, communication, photography, analytical skills, and web development) in a hybrid role in a multidisciplinary team.
+Ideally, I would love to combine the various skills I possess in a hybrid role in a multidisciplinary team.

 ## Languages
 * Russian (Native or bilingual proficiency)